Each and every bow that I sell from Arcos Brasil passes two tests before entering my inventory.

-2. I rosin up the bows, and play them!
-In this stage I am looking for: sound projection and qualities, balance, feel, weight.
-Of course, I often measure these physically with tools, but putting it onto the string and playing some Dvorak or Mozart puts it into a more real perspective than just raw numbers.
+2. I rosin up the bows and play them!
+In this stage I am looking for sound projection and qualities, balance, feel and weight.
+Of course, I often measure these physically with tools, but putting the bow onto the string and playing some Dvorak or Mozart puts it into a more real perspective than just raw numbers.
 There are just too many variables to a good bow and I find the best way to find great sticks is to just play them.

-In the end - I compile a large selection of consistently excellent performing sticks, with a variety of tone and play qualities, all of which I find suitable for different players.
-Please contact me, to let me know what you are looking for.
+In the end, I compile a large selection of consistently excellent performing sticks, with a variety of tonal and playing qualities, all of which I find suitable for different players.
+Please contact me to let me know what you are looking for.
 I enjoy working with customers to find a bow that meets their needs within their budget!

-Sousa Bows, like most bow workshops, qualifies their bows by the mounting used to adorn the sticks.
-They have a wide variety of pricepoints for their bows, starting from their very affordable nickel-mounted Sonata violin bows at $375.
-This model, the silver-mounted "Spiccato," is a step-up model, and reasonably priced at $650.
+Like most bow workshops, Sousa bows qualifies their bows by the mounting used to adorn the sticks.
+They have a wide variety of price points for their bows, starting from their very affordable nickel-mounted Sonata violin bows at $590.
+This model, the silver-mounted "Spiccato," is a step-up model and reasonably priced at $720.